 __________________

-If music had always been a language of belonging, how would your story be different?
+If music had always been a language of belonging for you, how would your story be different?

-Can we create change for the next generation?
+Can we create change for you?
+For the next generation?

-Years of associating music with physical stress—tightness, shallow breath, nausea—before performances or lessons, sometimes compounding into adulthood
+Years of associating music with physical stress: tightness, shallow breath, nausea before performances or lessons, requirement, external approval

 - “Violin lessons meant a pit in my stomach, sweaty hands, and counting down the minutes to escape.”

-If, as you begin, you feel awkward, small, or caught in self-doubt, that is evidence of old programming, not of your inadequacy.
-The discomfort is a doorway, and perhaps multiple framed passages, where freedom and ease can be found by stepping through.
+If, as you play, you feel awkward, small, or caught in self-doubt, that is evidence of programming, not of your capacity.
+The discomfort is a threshold, of perhaps multiple passageways, where freedom and ease can be found by stepping through.

 “Violin lessons meant a pit in my stomach, sweaty hands, and counting down the minutes to escape.”Being told directly or by implication, “You’re not talented enough; you can’t join,” or “You’re not a musician, just someone who plays.”